project-chip/connectedhomeip/scripts/tools/nxp/ota/README.md

 --dac_key          --> DAC private key.
 --pai_cert         --> PAI certificate.

-# Custom TLVs options
+# Custom TLV options
 --json             --> Path to a JSON file following ota_payload.schema
 ```

 Please note that the options above are separated into four categories:
-application, bootloader, factory data and custom TLVs (`--json` option).
+application, bootloader, factory data and custom TLV (`--json` option).
 If no
 descriptor options are specified for app/SSBL, the script will use the default
 values (`50000`, `"50000-default"`, `"2023-01-01"`).
 The descriptor feature is
 optional, TLV processors having the option to register a callback for descriptor